-Many American Jews eat all of their meals in the sukkah for seven days and some even sleep in the sukkah, when the weather is nice, for the duration of the holiday as a fun tradition.
-The sukkah is typically decorated with kids’ art, colorful construction-paper garlands, flowers and candles.
+Many Jewish families will eat all of their meals in the sukkah for seven days and some even sleep in the sukkah, when the weather is nice, for the duration of the holiday as a fun tradition.
+The sukkah is typically decorated with kids' art, colorful construction-paper garlands, flowers and candles.

-For observant Jews in New York, the first day of the week-long holiday is considered a holy day in which most forms of work and the use of electricity is forbidden.
+For observant Jewish people in New York, the first day of the week-long holiday is considered a holy day in which most forms of work and the use of electricity are forbidden.

 Also, the tops of the Sukkot cannot be covered by plastic or any synthetic materials while they are in use.